ericraycodes/fcc-rqm-1.0-vite/README.md

+# The Developer

+	The example project is used as a template, hence, the similarity.
+I might have looked into its HTML structure on devtools.
+However, I would not say I purposefully copied anything, except: the font-style, and the href attribute (URI encoding, I did not know how to initially do this) of the <a> link element.

+    This is kept to mostly a single-component app only.
+The <Footer /> is rendered only once.

+ 	The reason is to keep the code simple.
+Breaking it into multiple components might have to cost more on complexity.
+The parent component will have to re-render because of state sharing across different elements.

+ 	The window.console.log() is used because Vite does not run on devtools the console.log().

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.